w3c/wot/WG/charter.md

 ### Bindings to common protocols

 This will define how common protocols can be used to convey messages for event notifications, property and metadata updates, action invokations and responses.
-The set of protocols should include HTTP, WebSockets, CoAP as a minimum, and may include MQTT, MQTT-SN, XMPP and AMQP.
+The set of protocols should include HTTP, WebSockets, and CoAP as a minimum, and may include MQTT, MQTT-SN, XMPP and AMQP.

 ## Milestones